MyllCoton/PeakProbe/README.md

 ----

 PeakProbe typically outputs the following files:

-NB: PREFIX will be determined from the PDB filename or can be set at run-time with "output_file_name_prefix=PREFIX"as a command line argument.
+NB: PREFIX will be determined from the PDB filename or can be set at run-time with `output_file_name_prefix=PREFIX` as a command line argument.

 >        PREFIX_report.log           --> Description of each peak
 >        PREFIX_refined_coords.pdb   --> Debugging only